asyncio-docs/asyncio-doc/webscraper.rst

 It takes the last entry in the paths with ``self.path[1:]``, i.e. our ``2.5``, and tries to convert it into a floating point number.
-This will be the time the function is going to sleep, i.e. wait until it answers using ``time.sleep()``.
+This will be the time the function is going to sleep, using ``time.sleep()``.
+This means waits 2.5 seconds until it answers.
-The rest of the method is the HTTP header and message.
+The rest of the method contains the HTTP header and message.

 A Synchronous Client
 --------------------

-Th first attempt is synchronous:
+Our first attempt is synchronous:

 .. literalinclude:: examples/synchronous_client.py

-Using ``urllib.request.urlopen``, retrieving a web page is rather simple.
+Using ``urllib.request.urlopen()``, retrieving a web page is rather simple.
 The response is a bytestring and ``.encode()`` is needed to convert it into a string.

 .. literalinclude:: examples/synchronous_client.py